redirect2me/geodb-maxmind/README.md

 * `MAXMIND_ACCOUNT_ID` - also from MaxMind
 * `MMDB_ENCRYPTION_KEY` - generate a 32-byte (64 hex digits) encryption key

 You will use the `MMDB_ENCRYPTION_KEY` when decrypting the database files on your server.
+See the [code in resolve.rs](https://github.com/redirect2me/resolvers/blob/main/src/data/maxmindData.ts#L36) for an example of how to do this in TypeScript.

 ## License